EYFS Curriculum Statement

 We highly value indoor and outdoor play at St. Clare’s and the learning it brings in itself.
 Through play children explore and develop learning experiences, which help them make sense of the world.
 They practise and build up ideas, learn how to control themselves and understand the need for rules, thereby developing emotional resilience and self-regulation.

 A rich and varied ‘enabling’ environment is actively planned for and continuously developed with varied multi-cultural and inclusive resources to encourage exploratory play-based learning and challenge.
 The learning environment encompasses both indoor and outdoor provision.
 Children are encouraged to experience all areas of the learning environment in all weathers.
-We encourage children to plan their own selection of activities balanced with adult-initiated activities.

 - Children are successful learners who can think creatively and problem solve alongside others.